Free shipping from 19€ to Spain

 The connection between millennials and houseplants is becoming more and more apparent.
 These young adults find in gardening a way to connect with nature and escape the hustle and bustle of modern life.
 Additionally, houseplants offer an opportunity to care for something and watch it grow, providing a sense of accomplishment and satisfaction.
 For many millennials, having plants at home has become a kind of therapy, as it allows them to disconnect from daily stress and find calm in taking care of their small green spaces.
 The emotional connection you make with plants is something that can't be ignored.
 Millennials are drawn to the beauty and serenity that plants bring to their environment, which can be especially beneficial for those who live in urban areas where contact with nature is limited.
 In short, the connection between millennials and houseplants goes beyond simple home décor.
 It's an emotional bond that brings them well-being and a way to take care of themselves through gardening.

-Physical and Mental benefits of having Plants at Home
+Physical and Mental Benefits of Having Plants at Home

 Having plants at home is not only a way to decorate, but it can also bring multiple physical and mental benefits.
 On the one hand, houseplants can improve air quality by absorbing carbon dioxide and releasing oxygen, which can help reduce fatigue and improve concentration.
 In addition, some plants have purifying properties and can remove toxic substances from the air such as formaldehyde and benzene.

-On the other hand, having plants at home can be an excellent therapy to reduce stress and anxiety. caring for plants can be a relaxing activity that forces us to focus on the present and disconnect from our everyday worries.
+On the other hand, having plants at home can be an excellent therapy to reduce stress and anxiety.
+Caring for plants can be a relaxing activity that forces us to focus on the present and disconnect from our everyday worries.
 In addition, studies have shown that being surrounded by plants can reduce levels of the stress hormone cortisol.

 Finally, having plants at home can improve our emotional well-being by providing us with a sense of connection to nature.
 In addition, taking care of plants can be a satisfying activity that makes us feel useful and productive.